j3ssie/osmedeus/README.md

 - [x] Slack notifications.
 - [x] Easily view [report](https://j3ssie.github.io/Osmedeus/report/) from commnad line.

-Check this [Wiki page](https://j3ssie.github.io/Osmedeus/modules/) for more detail about each module.
+Check this [Documentation](https://j3ssie.github.io/Osmedeus/modules/) for more detail about each module.

 ## Love Osmedeus?
 Back it!
 If you love my tool and would like to support my work.
 [Become a backer](https://opencollective.com/osmedeus) and you will appear here.